| About |

 After Madison, I spent time in NYC before moving to Spain where I worked as an RA with a group of development economists for three years.
 I dove headlong into learning econometrics and the research process, as well as learned Spanish.

-Since 2017, I have been completing a joint Ph.D. in Political Science and Public Policy at the University of Michigan.
-I have spent time off-campus in Ghana, as well as Germany (where I acheived proficiency in the language).
+I completed a joint Ph.D. in Political Science and Public Policy at the University of Michigan, during which I spent time off-campus in Ghana, as well as Germany.